kubernetes-sigs/cluster-api/cluster-api/examples/machineset/README.md

 # Machineset
-Machineset is client side implementation for machine set concept.
-It allows scale up/down the nodes in the cluster.
+`machineset` is an example client-side implementation of a MachineSet, which may be included in the Cluster API in the future.
+It allows you to declaratively scale a group of Machines identified by a label selector.

-## Build
+## Building

 ```bash
 $ cd $GOPATH/src/k8s.io/